 I Wouldn’t Have Spent Any Time Feeling Sorry for Other People’s Kids

-Yes, their parents are now lamenting the teenage years in ways that I’m not, but ultimately they and their children will have good relationships and happy lives.
+Yes, a few of their parents are now lamenting the teenage years in ways that I’m not, but ultimately they and their children will all be okay.

 Don’t Give Up on Attachment Parenting